byteblob/content/files/en-us/web/javascript/reference/global_objects/string/trim/index.md

 A new string representing `str` stripped of whitespace from both its beginning and end.

 If neither the beginning or end of `str` has any whitespace, a new string is still returned (essentially a copy of `str`), with no exception being thrown.
+If the string is entirely composed of whitespaces, an empty string is returned.

 To return a new string with whitespace trimmed from just one end, use {{jsxref("String.prototype.trimStart()", "trimStart()")}} or {{jsxref("String.prototype.trimEnd()", "trimEnd()")}}.